MIDS-scaling-up/v3a/week06/lab/README.md

 ![Filter element](images/filter-element-multi.png)

-Finally, sink elements are the end of a pipeline; they accept an input and outout to a display, to disk, etc.
+Finally, sink elements are the end of a pipeline; they accept an input and output to a display, to disk, etc.

 ![Filter element](images/sink-element.png)